iptv-org/iptv/CONTRIBUTING.md

 - If it doesn't launch, try open the link in your browser.
 Press F12, go to the "Network" tab, and filter requests for `m3u` or `mpd`.
 - Open [VLC media player](https://www.videolan.org/vlc/index.html) and make use of your link.
-- If it doesn't launch, open your browser and press F12, go to the Network tab, and filter requests for m3u or mpd.
   <img width="338" height="256" alt="image" src="https://github.com/user-attachments/assets/2eec24df-21a4-4a77-8a96-4f967baf2548" />

   Switch to "Headers" tab, scroll down and copy the "User-Agent" and the "Referer".